Table of contents

 • Prerequisites: Windows 10 Build 19044+ or Windows 11 (for WSL2 with GUI)

-1. Virtualization must be enabled (usually is, but restart to bios or uefi setup and check, else the next step will fail)
+1. Virtualization must be enabled (usually is, but restart to bios or uefi to setup and check, else the next step will fail)

 2. Activate the Windows Subsystem for Linux (WSL) additional feature (Start > Search > Turn Windows features on or off > checkbox Windows Subsystem for Linux, needs restarting)